hhenson/hgraph/docs/source/programming_model/mental_model.rst

 of the graph.

-Additionally the user does not request a node to be computed, when information changes at one of the source nodes, the graph computes all dependent nodes and all leave values are always kept up to date.
+Additionally the user does not request a node to be computed, when information changes at one of the source nodes, the graph computes all dependent nodes and all leaf values are always re-computed (if necessary).

 This avoids the invalidation / request cycles in the backward propagation graph.
 It does have the weakness that all values are computed whether or not they are required.
 It